SE-Spring-2025/introduction-to-coin-project-sprint-1-team-a-2/readme.md

 # Contribution Guidelines
 * Maxwell Brown - Added manufacture method to Coin class, helped edit constructors, edited tests and updated demo and observer class.
 * Gabriel Basham - Added manufacture to concrete implementations of the Coin class, helped edit constructors and updated readme.
+* Josh Jones - Refactored to remove template method from subclasses and make it so it works with it only being in Coin class